Santa Barbara County Fire crews responded early Friday to a fire at Storke Road and Whittier Drive in Goleta that left five structures in ruins.

 He said a person of interest was contacted by law enforcement but released.

 Santa Barbara County Fire was assisted by crews from the Santa Barbara City Fire Department, UCSB Police and the county Sheriff's Department.
-Ten fire engines responded to the scene, with seven from County Fire and three from Santa Barbara City Fire.
+Ten fire engines responded to the scene, with seven from County Fire and three from City Fire.

 Santa Barbara County most likely will request a state investigator since the fires were on UCSB property.